-- 1. PROCEEDINGS FROM THE 1988 SYNTHESIS IMAGING WORKSHOP: Synthesis theory, technical information and observing strategies can be found in: "Synthesis Imaging in Radio Astronomy".
+- 1. PROCEEDINGS FROM THE 1988 SYNTHESIS IMAGING WORK-SHOP: Synthesis theory, technical information and observing strategies can be found in: "Synthesis Imaging in Radio Astronomy".
 This collection of lectures given in Socorro in June 1988 has been published by the Astronomical Society of the Pacific as Volume 6 of their Conference Series. - 2.
 INTRODUCTION TO THE NRAO VERY LARGE ARRAY (Green Book): This manual has general introductory information on the VLA.
 Topics include theory of interferometry, hardware descriptions, observing preparation, data reduction, image making and display.
 Parts of the 1983 manual are now out of date.
 Copies of this are found at the VLA and in the AOC, but no new copies are available. - 3.
 THE OBSERVERS REFERENCE MANUAL: This is a general purpose guide to computing at the AOC.
 It includes sections on AIPS calibration, use of the computers for general purposes, and use of the SDE package.
 This manual is available for use in Socorro only. - 4.
 VLA COOKBOOK: The Cookbook contains some observing strategies and recipes on the initial data reduction of continuum, polarization, spectral line, solar observations, and guides to self-calibration.
 This manual is available in Socorro only. - 5.
-A SHORT GUIDE FOR VLA SPECTRAL-LINE OBSERVERS: This is an important document for those wishing to carry out spectral-line observations with the VLA.
-This guide can also be found in the VLA Cookbook. - 6.
-AIPS COOKBOOK: The "Cookbook" description for calibration and imaging under the AIPS system can be found in the AIPS terminal rooms in the AOC.
-The latest version has expanded descriptions of data calibration imaging, cleaning, self-calibration, spectral line reduction, VLBI reductions and a section for CONVEX users.
+A SHORT GUIDE FOR VLA SPECTRAL LINE OBSERVERS: This is an important document for those wishing to carry out spectral-line observations with the VLA.
+This guide can also be found in the VLA Cookbook.

+- 6. AIPS COOKBOOK: The "Cookbook" description for calibration and imaging under the AIPS system can be found in the AIPS terminal rooms in the AOC.
+The latest version has expanded descriptions of data calibration imaging, cleaning, self- calibration, spectral line reduction, and VLBI reductions.
 The AIPS COOKBOOK is now produced in a ring binder format for greater ease of updating. - 7.
-GOING AIPS: This is a two-volume programmers manual for those wishing to write programs under AIPS. - 8.
+GOING AIPS: This is a two-volume programmers manual for those wishing to write programs under AIPS.
+It is now somewhat out of date. - 8.
 VLA CALIBRATOR MANUAL: This manual contains the list of VLA Calibrators in both 1950 and J2000 epoch and a discussion of gain and phase calibration. - 9.
-VLBI AT THE VLA I, A SHORT GUIDE FOR ABSENTEE OBSERVERS: This manual describes VLBI observing procedures and requirements when the VLA is one of the NUG stations.
-This document is contained in the VLA Cookbook. - 10.
-The Very Large Array: Design and Performance of a Modern

-Synthesis Radio Telescope, Napier, Thompson, and Ekers, Proc. of IEEE, 71, 295, 1983. - 11.
+VLBI AT THE VLA.
+I. A SHORT GUIDE FOR ABSENTEE OB-SERVERS: This manual describes procedures and requirements for remote use of the VLA for VLBI. - 10.
+VLBI AT THE VLA.
+II.
+THE LONG GUIDE: Everything you ever wanted to know about VLBI at the VLA.
+This document is contained in the VLA Cookbook. - The Very Large Array: Design and Performance of a Modern Synthesis Radio Telescope, Napier, Thompson, and Ekers, Proc. of IEEE, 71, 295, 1983. - 12.
 OBSERVE, A GUIDE FOR SPECTRAL LINE OBSERVERS.